chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------
 ## <h1 style="background-color: pink;"> Text editors</h1>
  ### 1. Nano
-  - NANO is a text editor that works directly from the terminal, ysefult o create and edit files.
+  - NANO is a text editor that works directly from the terminal, useful for creating and editing files.

   #### Output:
    ![output](images/222.png)<br><br>